KenKundert/borg-space/README.rst

     # borg-space home
     home: 12.81 GB

+This reports on the latest repository size and, of course, assumes that you have already run *emborg create*.
+You must not use the ``--fast`` command line option when running *create*.

 You can specify any number of repositories, and they can be composites.
 In the following example, *home* is an alias that expands to *borgbase* and *rsync*::